Just Say No to Google Opportunism

 Sounds quite innocent until now.
+What’s wrong with that?
+Aren’t we all a bit selfish?
 So far so good but that’s not all of course:

 “plus disregard for relevant (ethical) principles, for intended or previously agreed goals, or for the shared concerns of a group.”

-Before I try to show why Google opportunism is the wrong approach I’d like to summarize the point Hugo makes in his post as far as I understand them:
+Before I try to show why Google opportunism is the wrong approach I’d like to summarize the points marketers usually make to defend Google:

 - In case you want to engage in some kind of activism you’d rather have to deal with authoritarian regimes in Africa or the Middle East who commit real crimes.